isikyus/defenders-of-kathrakopolis/README.md

 * On the other hand, a new spell known doesn't _have_ to be the highest-level one you can cast.
 That 8th-level bard could know four first-level spells if they wanted; they'll just have trouble using their 2nd- and 3rd-level slots.
-  (Metamagic feats, and just preparing spells in over-leveled slots, can help here.)
+  (Metamagic feats, and just preparing spells in over-levelled slots, can help here.)

 * You only need to learn a given spell once per class.
 A cleric with the Healing domain doesn't need to take Cure Light Wounds as a domain spell known, because they